liferay/liferay-central-test-2/SLIM-RUNTIME-README.markdown

     ant all -Dbuild.profile=slim

-The slim runtime is built in the server directory folder you've set (e.g., `${project.dir}/../bundles`).
+The slim runtime is built in the server directory folder you've set in property `app.server.parent.dir` in the `app.server.properties` file.
 Note that the slim runtime only supports Tomcat 8+.
 This limitation simplifies packaging and configuration.

 ## Launch